-"Back to med school.
-Back to Earth.
-There's nothing here for me--nothing I can have, anyway."
-She pulled him down to her, kissed him almost frantically.
+"Back to Earth—to med school.
+There's nothing here for me—nothing I can have, anyway."
+She pulled him down to her and kissed him almost frantically.
 "I've fallen in love with you, and that's the very worst thing I could have done, isn't it?"

-He nodded, pulled her up onto him, their bodies joining with an ease that belied the number of times they'd been together.
+He nodded as he pulled her up onto him, their bodies joining with an ease that belied the number of times they'd been together.
 She rode him slowly, taking him in a way he was sure was designed to make him want her even more.

 "I don't want you to go, Chris."